woustachemax/Flowseidon/PROCESS.md

 Built login and signup pages using Better Auth for authentication handling and shadcn/ui components for the UI foundation.
 Implemented Framer Motion animations to add smooth transitions and micro-interactions throughout the authentication flows.
 Established a dark mode theme system across the entire application with emerald accent colors featuring glow effects for visual emphasis and modern aesthetic appeal.

-## Day 3: Background Jobs
+## Day 3: Background Jobs & tRPC Client Configuration

-Created a workflow model in prisma schema, tried implementing background jobs, but the only way to do those were to add `await new Promise((resolve)=>{setTimeout(resolve, 5000)})`, which if failed lead to the user having to redo the process and wait again for it to happen until it becomes a vicious cycle, to solve that though, we'll be using `Inngest`
+Created a workflow model in Prisma schema and attempted implementing background jobs.
+Initial approach using `await new Promise((resolve)=>{setTimeout(resolve, 5000)})` proved problematic - failures forced users to restart the entire process and wait again, creating a frustrating loop.
+Solution: integrated Inngest for reliable background job processing with automatic retries and failure handling.

+Encountered major debugging session with tRPC client configuration.
+Initial setup used `createTRPCContext` from `@trpc/tanstack-react-query` which caused conflicts when mixing `"use client"` components with server-only code (`next/headers` in auth utilities).
+After extensive troubleshooting, switched to the standard `createTRPCReact` API which properly exports tRPC hooks (`trpc.useQuery()`, `trpc.useMutation()`, `trpc.useUtils()`).
+This resolved the client/server boundary issues and enabled proper React Query integration in client components.

+Integrated Vercel AI SDK with multiple AI providers: Anthropic (Claude), OpenAI (GPT), and Google Gemini for workflow automation features.
+Key learning: Next.js App Router requires strict separation between server components (which can use `next/headers` and tRPC server calls) and client components (which use React hooks and tRPC client).
+Can't mix both in the same component without proper abstraction layers.